eodms-sgdot/eodms-cli/README.md

 The **EODMS-CLI** is used to search, order and download imagery from the EODMS using API interfaces.

+## eodms-py Integration Contract

+This wrapper follows the recommended integration contract for external CLI packages that use `eodms-py`:

+1. Logging remains package-level in `eodms-py` (`debug/info/warning/error`) without forcing handlers.
+2. End-user wording and CLI-facing error messages are defined in this wrapper CLI.
+3. Typed service exceptions from `eodms-py` are caught at the wrapper boundary and mapped to CLI exit policy.
+4. Logging integration is caller-controlled:
+  - If a caller does nothing, it keeps default/root behavior.
+  - If a caller configures root logging, `eodms.*` logs flow into that pipeline.
+  - If a caller invokes `eodms-py` logging setup helpers, it explicitly opts into package handler setup.

 ## Requirements

 ### Python